dannisliang/vongott-unity/vongott/Docs/Design/NPCs.md

 ### Allies
 - Allied humans will be treated as interactive objects and can be talked to upon interaction
-- The merchant class will have a particularly expansive inventory and will invoke the shop screen upon interaction
+- The merchant class will have a particularly expansive inventory and will invoke a quick inventory screen upon interaction

 ### Enemies
 - Enemies will detect their opponents within a visual and audible range and change state to Aggressive